 Phase 1 emphasizes your orientation to and engagement in the activities prescribed by your individualized treatment plan, which you will develop during this phase.
-You are expected to attend and engage in all scheduled treatment appointments.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
 You will appear at VIS meetings monthly.
 Additionally, you will meet with a Vet Center representative (or Veterans Service Officer) to review present benefits and apply for other benefits for which you may be eligible.
-If you have not already met your veteran mentor, you will be introduced to them during this phase.
+If you have not already met your Veteran mentor, you will be introduced to them during this phase.